bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/troubleshooting-theme-uploads.md

 * You may upload a maximum of 20 custom themes at a time to the control panel's `Storefront` > `My Themes` section.
 * If you reach this maximum, you can delete custom themes to make room for more uploads.
 * Before uploading, you must package custom themes into a Stencil-specific zip file format, using Stencil CLI's `stencil bundle` command.
-* A theme's .zip file must be no larger than 50 MB.
+* A theme's zip file must be no larger than 50 MB.
 If your file exceeds that size, please use either a WebDAV or a CDN upload to exclude large static assets.
 * Generated parsed template files must be less than 1 MB.

 ## Error codes